Jim Martin, Executive Director

 Travis Tinney, Director of Development

 Travis was a midwest boy, hailing from the northern Illinois suburbs just outside of Chicago.
 After studying Creative Writing and Spanish at the University of Arizona he shipped abroad to spend 27 months working in development and teaching English through the Peace Corps in the mountainous dreamscape of Kyrgyzstan.
 Since that time he has worked on development projects in Central America and managed a small business in the historic Maryland town of Frederick.
 Travis has been with ACE since early 2013 and became the Director of Development in 2015.
-Connecting people, businesses and ideas with the focus of helping the men and women at ACE achieve their potential is a true blessing in his life, and he looks forward to each challenge, hardship and success.
+Connecting people, businesses and ideas with the goal of helping the men and women at ACE achieve their potential is a true blessing in his life, and he looks forward to each challenge, hardship and success.

 Eugene Torres, Director of Finance and Human Resources

 New Jersey native Eugene has a Bachelors in Science in Economics from SUNY Plattsburgh and in 2005, he received the Brian D. Scanlon Award for Excellence in Economics.
 Eugene began at ACE in the summer of 2011 after working as a legal writer for Binder & Binder and Operations Manager for eco-friendly jewelry company Ruff & Cut.
 His responsibilities include accounting, insurance, payroll and all HR duties.
 Eugene is thrilled to be working in an environment where he can help people in a direct and meaningful way.